 Self or traditional publishing?

 First came the decision every writer must make after they’ve finished their book.
-What route should you go to get it published?
-Traditional publishing would entail querying agents and publishing houses and waiting months for a reply.
+What route should you go to get it published: self or traditional publishing?
+The traditional route would entail querying agents and publishing houses and waiting months for a reply.
 If, by some miracle, someone accepted my work and wanted to publish it, then it could be months (or years) before the book saw the light of day.

 Or… I could self-publish.
 No months or years of querying, and I would be the one making choices on all the creative aspects of the book.
 I would have the final say on the cover, editing, and promotion.
 I also liked the idea that I could have my book out in the world in a matter of days rather than months.